martinsrdos/HdbConverter/ReadMe.md

 4. Steps between rows should keep caret possition, if some row length is smaller.
 5. Saving state (last active textbox and the text inside) - can continue after restart the app.
 6. Convert bigger numbers than ulong (BigInteger?)
+7. MAUI or different GUI for multipratform usage

 ## How to build